danfosterfire/Rfuels/README.md

 Rfuels provides a high-level wrapper function, **estimate\_fuel\_loads()**, which takes three arguments:

--   *fuels\_location*, the filepath to a properly formatted .csv file containing the observed fuels data
+-   *fuels\_data*, a properly-formatted dataframe containing the observed fuels data
--   *treelist\_location*, the filepath to a properly formatted .csv file containg the observed tree data
+-   *trees\_data*, a properly-formatted containg the observed tree data
 -   *results\_type*, either 'full', 'results\_only', or 'fuels\_only'.
 This sets the verbosity of the results dataframe.

 **estimate\_fuel\_loads()** will return a tidy dataframe, with each row a unique observation (a fuels transect sampled on a specific date) and columns describing the surface fuel load in various subcategories.